jorschneider/homepage/content/post/brothers-size-game/index.md

 ## How to play

 - **Pick a guiding principle** on the start screen to tweak the brothers' starting momentum.
+- **Hit play on Otis Redding's "Try a Little Tenderness"** right from the intro overlay to loop the track while you guide the night.
 - **Click a choice** (or press the matching number key) in each scene to respond to the latest twist in the brothers' journey.
 - **Watch the meters** *and* the new live deltas to see how every decision nudges the trio.
 - **Note the roadside flashes** that surface between scenes—quick vignettes that nudge stats before the next decision.
 - **Read the memory ledger** at the bottom of the card to recap the actions you took.
+- **Review the Dawn Reckoning recap** after the finale to see every choice, roadside flash, dream sign, and final stat line before you replay.
 - **Reach dawn** and see how your stewardship shapes the final outcome.
 Press **Enter** to advance, **R** to restart, and experiment with different routes.

 ## What's new in this build